backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 ### Plugin Routes

 Now that we have a page extension in our plugin the route of the page is detected & the page is available.
-Thought to make the route easy accessible through the plugin you are requried to additionally add those routes on the plugin level.
+Thought to make the route easy accessible through the plugin you are required to additionally add those routes on the plugin level.
 If we have a `techRadarRootRef`, that is the route reference for the `techRadarPage`, we would add it to `createPlugin` like the following:

 ```ts title="plugins/tech-radar/src/index.ts"
 export const techRadarPlugin = createPlugin({